We don't want to let down our guard. Yet that is the only way to discover that being guarded is our big problem.

 The Power Mask distorts courage, the Love Mask distorts love, and the Serenity Mask distorts wisdom.
 The result is that we become a Will Type, an Emotion Type or a Reason Type.

 It's important we get to know which is our favorite mask, or defense.
-Although we tend to use different defenses in different areas of our life, depending on which we think will work.
-Often, when we feel confident about our ability to succeed in life, we are actually just feel confident about our mask.
+But we should investigate all three, because we tend to use different defenses in different areas of our life, depending on which we think will work.
+Often, when we feel confident about our ability to succeed in life, we actually just have confidence in our mask.

 Two important points about the mask

 There are two important things to note about our defenses.
 First, this mask layer is not real.
-Our defenses are strategies for keeping us safe and avoiding the pain of not being loved or getting our way.
+Our defenses are strategies for keeping us safe, avoiding the pain of not being loved, or getting our way.

 Our goal is to hide our shameful belief that we're just not lovable.